How to Find the Casa Hamaca

 From the Cancun-Merida toll road and from all points north such as Tizimin, take the Valladolid exit from the toll road and continue into town, make a left turn four blocks past the cathedral located on the main square (the zocalo).
-Currently there is a yellow computer shop on the far left-hand corner.
+Currently there is a yellow computer shop on the far left-hand corner of Calle 49.
 It is a good reference point.
 Make a left turn to a very short half-block to the Parque San Juan, make a right as you enter the square and the Casa Hamaca is directly in front of you at the far end of the park.

 From the Free Road (Libre):

 From the free road from either Merida (Chichen Itza) direction or Cancun, turn south at either the main square or the cathedral (depending from which direction you enter town) and follow the above directions.

 From Felipe Carrillo Puerto, Chetumal, Belize and other points south, enter the city of Valladolid, cross the railroad tracks and make the third left turn at the Parque San Juan.
 Casa Hamaca is at the far end of the Parque (a very short half-block).